 - Be a resident of the state of Maine

-*Students who are not Maine residents may enroll in Dual Enrollment courses in their high school, but are not eligible to receive state funding for these courses.
-Please see the Dual Enrollment Cost page for more information.
+*Students who are not Maine residents may enroll in Concurrent Enrollment courses in their high school, but are not eligible to receive state funding for these courses.
+Please see the Concurrent Enrollment Cost page for more information.

 - Meet academic course prerequisites, if any

-*Prerequisite assessment protocol and criteria for Dual Enrollment courses are determined by the relevant academic department at USM.
+*Prerequisite assessment protocol and criteria for Concurrent Enrollment courses are determined by the relevant academic department at USM.

-- Be attending a USM Dual Enrollment-participating, state-eligible secondary school
+- Be attending a USM Concurrent Enrollment-participating, state-eligible secondary school

 *Note: The National Alliance of Concurrent Enrollment Partnerships (NACEP) requires Dual Enrollment teachers have a minimum of a Master’s degree in their field or another Master’s degree with 5-10 years teaching experience, including significant undergraduate and graduate preparation in their field of study.
 The University of Southern Maine is not currently accredited by NACEP, however the university is aligning dual enrollment programs with NACEP standards.
 For more information, please see the NACEP Standards for Accreditation and visit the NACEP website.